genome/sciclone/README.md

 ## Installation instructions:

+Both the 'sciClone' package and it's 'bmm' dependency will be available for installation through CRAN shortly.
+In the meantime, you can install by doing the following:

 First make sure that you have the dependencies:
 IRanges, bmm, rgl, RColorBrewer, ggplot2, grid, plotrix, methods

-bmm is not yet in the repos and can be grabbed here: https://github.com/genome/bmm
+bmm is not yet in the repos and can be downloaded here: https://github.com/genome/bmm

     $ git clone git@github.com:genome/sciclone.git
     $ cd sciclone/
     $ R CMD build sciClone
-    $ R CMD INSTALL sciClone_0.4.0.tar.gz
+    $ R CMD INSTALL sciClone_1.0.0.tar.gz

 ## Usage